-- 8. 2.1 A valid task is defined as one in which all entered competitors were given a fair opportunity to make a valid take-off, unless they had withdrawn or had been disqualified. - 8.
-2.2 The Director has the authority to cancel a task(s) for safety reasons and for reasons out of the control of the director at any time before the official status task scores are published. - 8.
+- 8. 2.2 The Director has the authority to cancel a task(s) for safety reasons or for reasons out of the control of the director at any time before the official status task scores are published. - 8.
 2.3 Tasks are not valid if less than 50% of the competitors take off.

-8.3 TASK SELECTION
+8. 3 TASK SELECTION